OfficielSalah/todo-app/README.md

     - Danger Zone.

   - ideas .
-  - Strcuturing Projects .
+  - Structuring Projects .
   - Roadmap .

 # Tasks :

+- [ ] Set-up The Front-end .
+  - [ ] Set-up the accounts page.
+  - [ ] Set-up the Todo-Tree page.
+  - [ ] Set-up the ideas page.
+  - [ ] Set-up the Structring Projects page.
+  - [ ] Set-up the roadmap page.
 - [ ] Set-up The Back-end .
+  - [ ] Connect to Mongodb
+  - [ ] Set-up the add items
-- [ ] Set-up The Front-end .
+  - [ ] Set-up the delete items

 # Features :